manuelgilm/NLP_usecases/sentiment_analysis/README.md

 The goal of this project is to build a sentiment analysis model that can be used to classify the sentiment of a given text.
 The model will be trained on a dataset of text data that has been labeled with a sentiment.
 The model will then be used to classify the sentiment of new text data.

 The project is meant to be a learning experience.
 I will be using this project to learn about the different techniques and algorithms that are used in sentiment analysis and the best MLops practices.
 I will also be using this project to learn about the different tools and libraries that are used in sentiment analysis.

+An article about the project can be found [Movie Review Text Classification Using scikit-learn](https://medium.com/python-in-plain-english/movie-review-text-classification-using-scikit-learn-d72cd375a7d7).

 ## 🏁 Getting Started <a name = "getting_started"></a>